Ryguy-1/StatBotV2/README.md

-# StatBot - The Information Hub of Discord
+# Recon - The Information Hub of Discord

-StatBot Gathers Information From API's Across the Web
+Recon Gathers Information From API's Across the Web for Quick Access on Discord

 ## Inviting the Bot